 Port to other graphic engines.
 Hook up the front-end interface to a backend other than tkinter.
-Qt, WxPython, etc. At the moment, Qt and Kivy are being considered for the next GUI framework.
-Work has already begun on them.
+Qt, WxPython, etc. WxPython is higher priority.

 Code Condition

 Make it run Make it right Make it fast

 It's a recipe for success if done right.
 PySimpleGUI has completed the "Make it run" phase.
 It's far from "right" in many ways.
 These are being worked on.
 The module is particularly poor for PEP 8 compliance.
 It was a learning exercise that turned into a somewhat complete GUI solution for lightweight problems.